Top Amazon scams to avoid in 2023

 Fake Amazon ‘locked account’ email

-Fake emails using convincing Amazon branding were reported throughout 2022.
-The emails tell the recipient that their Amazon account has been ‘locked’, and that they must take urgent action to verify it.
+Fake emails using convincing Amazon branding have been reported over the last two years.
+The emails tell the recipient that their Amazon account has been ‘locked’ and that they must take urgent action to verify it.

 The emails provide a convincing-looking button designed to take you through to a website that has nothing to do with Amazon.

-Fake websites like this pose as the brand they purport to be from and encourage you to enter your log-in information and/or card details into a fake log-in screen or form.
+Fake websites like this pose as the brand they claim to be from.
+They encourage you to enter your login information and/or card details into a fake login screen or form.
 Once you’ve done this, the scammers will be in possession of the information you entered.

 You can often spot phishing emails by taking a moment to assess the communication.
 An email may appear genuine at first glance, but has it arrived from a genuine Amazon email address?
 Does the text of the email contain spelling and grammatical errors?
 Is it linking to a website that isn’t Amazon’s usual domain name?